Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 ### Platform Setup

-Apart from the flashed PSoC62 Pioneer Kit + OPTIGA&trade; Trust M MTR you will need a Matter enabled Google Nest (e.g. Nest Mini, Nest Hub) and an Android Phone or Tablet with Android 9.0 or later.
+Apart from the flashed PSoC62 Pioneer Kit + OPTIGA™ Trust M MTR you will need a Matter enabled Google Nest (e.g. Nest Mini, Nest Hub) and an Android Phone or Tablet with Android 9.0 or later.

 Add the Google Nest to your Smart-Home system and WiFi.
 Complete the setup as instructed by Google and the Home app.

-### Add VID to your Google Developer Console
+### OPTIONAL: Add VID to your Google Developer Console

 Google Home only allows Matter devices, which are already registered in the Matter Distributed Compliance Ledger.
 One can however add development devices in the Google Developer Console.